St Michael's College, Listowel

-St Michael's College, is an all-boys secondary school serving the town of Listowel, and the greater North County Kerry catchment area.
-The school is situated on the banks of the River Feale, and on the Cahirdown Road.
+St Michael's College, is an all-boys secondary school serving the town of Listowel, and the greater north Kerry catchment area.
+The school is situated on the banks of the River Feale, and on the Cahirdown Road, Listowel.

 History

 The school was founded by the Catholic Bishop of Kerry in 1879.
 The college was originally located in a town house in The Square, Listowel, but moved to the former fever hospital on the edge of the town, when that became available.
 With a student body of seventy mostly fee paying students, the college teachers were presided over by a president, who was a cleric up until 1989.
 Since, all principals/presidents have been lay persons.
 The school celebrated its centenary in 1979.